GreatCowBASIC/Help/output/md/overview_raspberry_pi.md

 running a Debian derivative like
 <a href="https://www.raspberrypi.org/downloads/raspberry-pi-os/" class="link">Raspberry Pi OS</a>
 or <a href="https://www.armbian.com/" class="link">Armbian</a>.
 This
-includes the Raspberry Pi 2 and 3, and all single board computers with an Allwinner H2+ or H3 microprocessor (Orange Pi PC, Orange Pi Zero, Nano Pi R1, etc).
+includes the Raspberry Pi 2 and 3, and all single-board computers with an Allwinner H2+ or H3 microprocessor (Orange Pi PC, Orange Pi Zero, Nano Pi R1, etc).
 It has not been tested with a Raspberry Pi 4.